vzpyr/vmx-spoofer/README.md

 ### mac spoof
 ![image](https://github.com/user-attachments/assets/fc6eab53-0471-4977-a6a9-0bd81b72cb1d)
-- checks if you have a realtek or intel network adapter using powershell, then
+- checks if you have a realtek or intel network adapter using powershell

---> intel: downloads eeupdatew64e and then changes all mac addresses to random ones --> realtek: ?
+- intel: downloads eeupdatew64e and then changes all mac addresses to random ones
+- realtek: ?

 ### asus efi
 ![image](https://github.com/user-attachments/assets/abf2b46a-0134-4621-80e2-ae6e055d9a87)